-4.2 INVERTED INDEXES
+4.2 Inverted Indexes

-In its basic form, an inverted index consists of postings lists, one associated with each term that appears in the collection.4 The structure of an inverted index is illustrated in Figure 4.1.
+In its basic form, an inverted index consists of postings lists, one associated with each term that appears in the collection.
+The structure of an inverted index is illustrated in Figure 4.1.
 A postings list is comprised of individual postings, each of which consists of a document id and a payload-information about occurrences of the term in the document.
 The simplest payload is...nothing!
 For simple boolean retrieval, no additional information is needed in the posting other than the document id; the existence of the posting itself indicates that presence of the term in the document.
 The most common payload, however, is term frequency (tf), or the number of times the term occurs in the document.
 More complex payloads include positions of every occurrence of the term in the document (to support phrase queries and document scoring based on term proximity), properties of the term (such as if it occurred in the page title or not, to support document ranking based on notions of importance), or even the results of additional linguistic processing (for example, indicating that the term is part of a place name, to support address searches).
 In the web context, anchor text information (text associated with hyperlinks from other pages to the page in question) is useful in enriching the representation of document content (e.g., [107]); this information is often stored in the index as well.

-In the example shown in Figure 4.1, we see that $term_1$ occurs in $\{d_1, d_5, d_6, d{11}, \ldots\}$, $term_2$ occurs in $\{d{11}, d{23}, d{59}, d{84}, \ldots\}$, and $term_3$ occurs in $\{d_1, d_4, d{11}, d{19}, \ldots\}$.
-In an actual implementation, we assume that documents can be identified by a unique integer ranging from 1 to n, where n is the total number of documents.5 Generally, postings are sorted by document id, although other sort orders are possible as well.
-The document ids have no inherent semantic meaning, although assignment of numeric ids to documents need not be arbitrary.
-For example, pages from the same domain may be consecutively numbered.
-Or, alternatively, pages that are higher in quality (based, for example, on PageRank values) might be assigned smaller numeric values so that they appear toward
+In the example shown in Figure 4.1, we see that:

+''' term1 occurs in \{d_1, d_5, d_6, d{11}, \ldots\}, term2 occurs in \{d{11}, d{23}, d{59}, d{84}, \ldots\}, and term3 occurs in \{d_1, d_4, d{11}, d{19}, \ldots\}. '''

+In an actual implementation, we assume that documents can be identified by a unique integer ranging from 1 to n, where n is the total number of documents.
+Generally, postings are sorted by document id, although other sort

-4In information retrieval parlance, term is preferred over word since documents are processed (e.g., tokenization and stemming) into basic units that are often not words in the linguistic sense.
+&lt;sup>4In information retrieval parlance, term is preferred over word since documents are processed (e.g., tokenization and stemming) into basic units that are often not words in the linguistic sense.

-5It is preferable to start numbering the documents at one since it is not possible to code zero with many common compression schemes used in information retrieval; see Section 4.5.
+&lt;sup>5It is preferable to start numbering the documents at one since it is not possible to code zero with many common compression schemes used in information retrieval; see Section 4.5.